undergrad-partner-school

 Beyond academics, the University of La Verne offers a vibrant and engaging campus life.
 Students can participate in numerous student-led clubs and organizations, including academic, cultural, and recreational groups.
 The university also hosts various events and activities throughout the year, promoting a strong sense of community and campus involvement.
 With a commitment to preparing students for meaningful careers and opportunities for community service, the University of La Verne prides itself on developing well-rounded individuals ready to make a positive impact in the world.

-Located in La Verne, CA and set in a suburban environment, University of La Verne is a private university.
-This school follows a semester-based calendar.
-It has an acceptance rate of 75%.
+University of La Verne is a private university located in La Verne, CA and set in a suburban environment.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 48%.
 The freshman retention rate at University of La Verne is 77% and the six-year graduation rate is 63%.

 Quick Facts